Invoca/developer-docs/source/api_documentation/calls_in_progress_api/_get_calls_in_progress.rst

     {
       "partial_data": true,
       "errors": [
+        {
+           "error": "CallsInProgressAPI::UnreachableRegion",
-        {"error": "CallsInProgressAPI::UnreachableRegion", "error_description": "Not all regions were able to be queried. calls_in_progress may be incomplete"}
+           "error_description": "Not all regions were able to be queried. calls_in_progress may be incomplete" }
       ],
       "calls_in_progress": [
         {